 There are 2 source code files for each Arduinos

 Step 20: Test!!

 Oh, it works pretty well.
-I put some delay code to the master Arduino
+I put some delay code to the leader Arduino

 Next video, I am going to show how to communicate it without any wire.

 Wireless communication is so useful as you know.

 If you have any question, feel free left a comment on this Instructables